easybuilders/easybuild/docs/Progress_bars.rst

 The progress bars shown by EasyBuild are *dynamic*: they are only visible when they are relevant.

-Note that for most progress bars the amount of progress made is assumed to be linear across the whole process, even though it is typically not.
-Some installation steps take significantly longer than others, and some easyconfigs may install in a couple minutes while others take much longer, but it is very difficult to get a good estimate on how much time will be needed.
+Note that for most progress bars each step is treated as being equal even though the time taken for the various steps varies.
+There are many factors that impact how long an individual installation step, installing an easyconfig, or installing an extension may and this makes it very difficult to get a good estimate on how much time will be needed.
 The download progress bar is an exception here (as long as the size of the file to download could be determined first).

 .. _progress_bars_types: